Emblem of Odisha: Design and symbolism

+The crest of the emblem incorporates the Lion Capital of Ashoka, which also forms the National Emblem of India.
+Below the lions appears the national motto, Satyameva Jayate ("Truth Alone Triumphs"), derived from the Mundaka Upanishad.

+The words "Odisha Shasana" (Government of Odisha) are displayed in both Odia and Devanagari scripts, signifying the authority of the state government.

 Difference in Representation

 The State Emblem of Odisha features a horseback warrior, inspired by the Sun Warrior statue at the Konark Sun Temple.
 However, a crucial distinction sets them apart: in the Konark statue, the horse is depicted crushing a Yavana (foreigner) warrior under its hoof, symbolizing the military valor of the Eastern Ganga dynasty.
 This powerful imagery in Konark commemorates the triumphs of Gajapati Langula Narasingha Deva I against the Delhi Sultanate, highlighting Odisha’s enduring legacy of resistance and conquest against external forces.

-In contrast, the State Emblem of Odisha, this element—the Yavana warrior being crushed—has been deliberately omitted.
+In contrast, the State Emblem of Odisha, this element: the Yavana warrior being crushed has been deliberately omitted.
 Instead, the emblem retains only the warrior on horseback, emphasizing Odisha’s martial tradition and resilience but without explicitly referencing any historical enemy.
 The removal of the original war depiction is likely due to political and diplomatic considerations, as modern state symbols tend to present a neutral and inclusive narrative rather than highlighting historical conflicts.

 Note: This distinction is not widely known.
 The omission of the Yavana warrior is only in the emblem, whereas in physical statues, the original depiction remains intact, as seen in the Sun Warrior statue at Konark.
-Similar representations can be found at Master Canteen Square and in front of the Odisha State Legislative Assembly.
+Similar representations can be found at Master Canteen Square and in front of the Odisha Legislative Assembly.

+Usage and Government banner

+The emblem is used by departments, agencies, and institutions of the Government of Odisha.
+It appears on official stationery, notifications, government websites, legislative publications, and other documents issued by state authorities.
+As an official governmental symbol, its use is restricted and governed by applicable laws and regulations concerning official insignia.